 Taking great travel photos has a lot more to do with your intent as a photographer than with what kind of camera and what settings you use.

-This is probably the simplest principle for taking great travel photos but it is the most powerful and it is the most ignored by photographers.
-In other words, when you want to take a picture ask yourself what is it about what you are looking at that made you think you want to take a picture.
+This is probably the simplest principle for learning how to take great travel photos but it is the most powerful and it is the most ignored by photographers.
+In other words, when you want to take a travel picture, ask yourself what is it about what you are looking at that made you think you want to take a picture.
 The more specific you can answer the better your photograph will be.

 Beautiful beach house on the California coast at Monterey